START YOUR OWN WINNING STREAK

 All college basketball win probability predictions and picks are according to numberFire.

-Before you bet on Sunday's Texas Tech-West Virginia spread (Texas Tech -4.5) or total (136.5 points), check out the betting trends and insights below.
+See the betting insights and trends below before making a bet on Sunday's Texas Tech-West Virginia spread (Texas Tech -4.5) or total (136.5 points).

 Sign up for FanDuel Sportsbook and FanDuel Daily Fantasy today!